GeisTheOneiropomp/PostLambert/README.md

 ## Usage

 1. Clone this repository.

 2. Compile to Release with Visual Studio.
-(Note well, this code project uses some Japanese characters,
+(Note well, this code project uses some Japanese characters.
+That may cause some compilation errors.)

 3. Run from the command line.
 Note that the output will be a .ppm file.
 So for example, running

 ```bash
 ./postlambert.exe > "test.ppm"
 ```
 will generate a file called test.ppm that outputs the ray-traced image.

 4. The project comes with two images, they can be swapped out with one's own background images, or moon textures by changing filenames in the FileResources.h file:

 `FileResources.h`:
 ```c++